SamuelSchlesinger/generic-match/README.md

 Contributions are very welcome!
 Feel free to create an issue or a PR or ping me on any platform to chat about whatever, especially improvements to my libraries.

+## Compatibility

+I support all of the GHC versions that I typically do in my code, from 8.6.1 to 8.10.2.
+I build locally on Mac, and my travis builds are on Linux, so if you run into problems on Windows, let me know.
+If you want to be sure that a build will pass, run the test script in this repository.